TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 While there is something delightful and powerful about the idea of continuing to add stripes and chevrons to the rainbow flag, I personally feel like that isn't the best direction to head with this.

 I'm also concerned about the **omissions**.
-None of these represent various oppressed minorities within the GSM community, such as Asian-American & Native-American people, various GSM peoples worldwide whose governments oppress them for being GSM, people on the Autism Spectrum, bisexual people, polyamorous people, asexual & aromantic people, multigender & genderfluid people, non-binary people, plural systems, et cetera.
+None of these represent various oppressed minorities within the GRSM community, such as Asian-American & Native-American people, various GRSM peoples worldwide whose governments oppress them for being GRSM, people on the Autism Spectrum, bisexual people, polyamorous people, asexual & aromantic people, multigender & genderfluid people, non-binary people, plural systems, et cetera.

 To add all these to a progress pride flag, each with one or more specific stripes highlighting that oppressed subgroup, will only continue to make any subgroup not on the flag feel even more oppressed and unrepresented, and might end up making the flag difficult to understand and reproduce.
 For that reason, I don't think that adding subgroup-specific flag elements is the best direction.

-Another problem is that, while in theory **the rainbow flag alone** can represent all members of the GSM community, in practice it mainly appears to represent solely homosexual men; whether intentionally or not, many folks in our community don't identify with the rainbow flag.
+Another problem is that, while in theory **the rainbow flag alone** can represent all members of the GRSM community, in practice it mainly appears to represent solely homosexual men; whether intentionally or not, many folks in our community don't identify with the rainbow flag.
 For that reason, it might be necessary to use a different flag, perhaps an all-new one, to represent the whole community.